tangerinedream/SnapshotExpirationUtility/README.md

 # SnapshotExpirationUtility
 This utility allows for easy cleanup of snapshots you deem expired.
 The utility identifies all snapshots tagged with a TagKey and TagValue of your choosing, along with an expiration period expressed as a Policy.
-If the snapshot creation date does not adhere to the retention policy, the snapshot is deleted.
+If the snapshot creation date is older than what's defined by the policy, the snapshot is deleted.
 A dryrun option is provided for further insight and scenario testing.

 The policy is of the form daily:weekly:monthly retention period.
 For example 7:5:12 indicates a policy whereby 7 daily, 5 weekly, and 12 monthly snapshots are retained.

 This code can be launched from the command line, or from Lambda (code forthcoming)

 ## Dependencies
-* python 2.7
+* python 3
 * boto3 package
 * pytz package
 * grandfatherson package

-`sudo pip install boto3 pytz grandfatherson`
+`sudo pip3 install boto3 pytz grandfatherson`

 ## Usage